Australian International School Hong Kong: History

 The school was founded to fulfill the growing demand for an Australian educational institution in Hong Kong.
 Brian Davies, a teacher at the Canadian International School who had lived in Hong Kong since 1986, was approached by members of the Australian Association of Hong Kong to create an Australian school.
 Additionally, local Hong Kong businessmen suggested to Davies to create a for profit school to prepare their children for the possibility of studying in Australian universities upon graduation.
 The school opened on 6 February 1995 and in 1999 the first group Year 10 students were awarded their NSW School Certificate.

 In 1996 it began its secondary education levels.

 The school's permanent campus in Kowloon Tong was opened on 4 September 2001, with student numbers growing to over 500 students that year.

-Mark Hemphill served as principal until his 2020 resignation.
+Mark Hemphill served as principal from 2018 until his 2020 resignation.
 Dr Bill McKeith, who recruited Hemphill, attributed the resignation to the COVID-19 pandemic and the Hong Kong national security law.
+Mina Dunstan is currently the Head of School since 2023.
+Peter Phillips is the current Head of Secondary, and Jane Thomas is the current Head of Primary.